Cobblestone Mornings

 how your bitterness works with you,

-appreciate, in my morning meditation,
+appreciate, in my morning meditation, how

-how you began fluid,
+you began like fluid,

 you metamorphic thing,

-and let your roundness, firmness
+and let your fullness

 come to be

-over years, underground.
+over years, behind cartoon eyes.

 Still before sunrise,